milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 The standard chest coverage requirements outlined above do not apply to individuals actively breastfeeding a child on stream.

-  Attire FAQ

-What clothing is appropriate for my stream?

-Given the variety of content and activities creators engage in, an explicit dress code would be unreasonably restrictive.
-Streaming is a public activity that reaches a global audience of many ages and cultures, and as such we prohibit nudity and sexual conduct.
+  Enforcement Notes and Clarifications [content warning]:

 When evaluating reports for sexual conduct, attire is just one factor we will use in making a determination on whether conduct is acceptable.
 We recommend streamers wear attire that would be publicly appropriate for the context, location, and activity they are broadcasting.
 For example, workout clothes would be appropriate for a fitness stream and a swimsuit would be appropriate for a stream from a public beach.

-Why aren’t there specific rules about what clothing is and isn’t allowed on Twitch?

-As Twitch continues to expand the variety of content we feature, so comes the need for updating the range of attire that is acceptable.
-For example, something that is acceptable for a broadcast at the beach or the gym may not be acceptable for a cooking or gameplay broadcast.
-In an effort to help streamers abide by our Community Guidelines in the same way they would expectations of behavior in the real world, we’ve updated our policies to reflect that we will consider not just the attire itself, but also the contextual setting in which it is worn and the intent of the person wearing it, when moderating content.
-Please remember that content focusing on covered genitals, buttocks, or breasts for extended periods of time are prohibited under our Sexual Content policy.

-Does the attire policy apply to VTubers?

 The attire policy applies to VTubers, in the same way it applies to other streamers.
+Genitalia, buttocks, hips, female-presented nipples, and underbust must be covered at all times on general streams.
+These guidelines apply to Vtuber models but not video game characters including those uploaded into games such as VRChat.
+Hip coverage is often forgotten in this rule, please be sure that your Vtuber model covers this area.
+Festival and beach wear allows slightly more revealing clothing when within the relevant category - allowing the showing of hips and underbust, but genitalia and female-presenting nipples must still be covered.
+Static or slightly animated artwork for scenes such as “Stream Starting”, “Be Right Back” and “Stream Ending” artwork must follow all of our guidelines.
+If you are in a “setting” such as a Pool, Hot Tub, or Beach (that may not be real) props do not require water within them for us to still consider you in the correct context.
+Your content is still required to be in the correct category and apply any applicable Content Classification Labels.
+If we cannot functionally tell whether or not you are clothed, or you are implying you are not clothed, through methods such as tight skin-toned clothing, black bars, blurring, hiding behind props or being off-screen, you will be at risk of enforcement for our Attire and possibly our Sexual Content Policies.
 Account Usernames and Display Names

 In order to ensure that our community is safe and inclusive, inappropriate account names that violate our Community Guidelines are prohibited.
 We also recognize that an account’s username has more impact across our services than many other forms of content because they are persistent, cross-functional, and, in most cases, much more visible.
 Because of this, we have additional, higher standards for usernames based on reducing harm across our services.

-   For example, usernames and display names created on Twitch may not include:
+   For example, usernames and display names created on Twitch may not include [content warning]:

 Breaking the law, including terrorism and child exploitation Violence and threats